SAP/spartacus-docs/_pages/telco/sales-flow-cross-sell-of-an-spo.md

 The following procedure describes how to add more products to the subscription base:

-1. Log in to the TUA Spartacus.
+1. Log in to Telco SPA.
+    -   User ID: david.brown@hybris.com
+    -   Password: 1234

 1. Navigate to **Account** -> **Subscriptions**.
 All subscriptions of the logged in customer are displayed.